- Why Research

 What’s next: She and her team will continue their efforts to characterize breast cancer immune cells in order to understand how specific cells protect against breast cancer recurrence and development.

-Checkpoint inhibitor therapy - a newer type of immune-based treatment – works by blocking the tumor cell from shutting down the body’s anti-tumor immune response.
+Checkpoint inhibitor therapy—a newer type of immune-based treatment—works by blocking the tumor cell from shutting down the body’s anti-tumor immune response.
 While it has been effective in some cancers, few patients with breast cancer have benefitted thus far from this type of treatment.
-Dr. Loi’s work is focused on understanding how anti-breast cancer immunity is generated with the goal of identifying more effective treatment combinations so that more patients can benefit from immunotherapy.
+In the coming year, Dr. Loi will be researching how to make triple negative breast cancer (TNBC) more immunogenic so more patients can respond to immunotherapy.
+In addition, with the largest dataset of premenopausal patients breast cancer samples, she and her team will begin gene expression profiling of these samples to try to understand the biological pathways, including immune pathways, that are important in prognosis of young women’s breast cancer.

 Full Research Summary